Landauer's principle: History

 In 2008 and 2009, researchers showed that Landauer's principle can be derived from the second law of thermodynamics and the entropy change associated with information gain, developing the thermodynamics of quantum and classical feedback-controlled systems.

 In 2011, the principle was generalized to show that while information erasure requires an increase in entropy, this increase could theoretically occur at no energy cost.
 Instead, the cost can be taken in another conserved quantity, such as angular momentum.

 In a 2012 article published in Nature, a team of physicists from the École normale supérieure de Lyon, University of Augsburg and the University of Kaiserslautern described that for the first time they have measured the tiny amount of heat released when an individual bit of data is erased.

 In 2014, physical experiments tested Landauer's principle and confirmed its predictions.

 In 2016, researchers used a laser probe to measure the amount of energy dissipation that resulted when a nanomagnetic bit flipped from off to on.
-Flipping the bit required 26 millielectronvolts (4.2 zeptojoules).
+Flipping the bit required about 0.026 eV at 300 K, which is just 44% above the Landauer minimum.

 A 2018 article published in Nature Physics features a Landauer erasure performed at cryogenic temperatures (T = 1 K) on an array of high-spin (S = 10) quantum molecular magnets.
 The array is made to act as a spin register where each nanomagnet encodes a single bit of information.
 The experiment has laid the foundations for the extension of the validity of the Landauer principle to the quantum realm.
 Owing to the fast dynamics and low "inertia" of the single spins used in the experiment, the researchers also showed how an erasure operation can be carried out at the lowest possible thermodynamic cost—that imposed by the Landauer principle—and at a high speed.

 Challenges

-The principle is widely accepted as physical law, but in recent years it has been challenged for using circular reasoning and faulty assumptions, notably in Earman and Norton (1998), and subsequently in Shenker (2000) and Norton (2004, 2011), and defended by Bennett (2003), Ladyman et al. (2007), and by Jordan and Manikandan (2019).
-Other researchers have shown that Landauer's principle is a consequence of the second law of Thermodynamics and the entropy change associated with information gain.
+The principle is widely accepted as physical law, but it has been challenged for using circular reasoning and faulty assumptions.
+Others have defended the principle, and Sagawa and Ueda (2008) and Cao and Feito (2009) have shown that Landauer's principle is a consequence of the second law of thermodynamics and the entropy reduction associated with information gain.

-On the other hand, recent advances in non-equilibrium statistical physics have established that there is no a priori relationship between logical and thermodynamic reversibility.
+On the other hand, recent advances in non-equilibrium statistical physics have established that there is not a prior relationship between logical and thermodynamic reversibility.
 It is possible that a physical process is logically reversible but thermodynamically irreversible.
 It is also possible that a physical process is logically irreversible but thermodynamically reversible.
 At best, the benefits of implementing a computation with a logically reversible system are nuanced.

-In 2016, researchers at the University of Perugia claimed to have demonstrated a violation of Landauer’s principle.
-However, according to Laszlo Kish (2016), their results are invalid because they "neglect the dominant source of energy dissipation, namely, the charging energy of the capacitance of the input electrode".
+In 2016, researchers at the University of Perugia claimed to have demonstrated a violation of Landauer's principle, though their conclusions were disputed.